 In general, I never heat water during the summer months.

-Al Gore could do that same thing in Tennessee,
+Al Gore could do that same thing in Nashville,

 it is even hotter in the summer.